A carotid artery duplex scan is an imaging test to look at how blood flows through the carotid arteries in your neck.

 Magnetic resonance imaging (MRI) uses a large magnet, radiofrequencies, and a computer to produce detailed images of organs and structures within the body, in this case, the brain and spine.
 MRI is used to help diagnose a health problem.

-A nerve conduction velocity test measures the speed at which an electrical impulse moves through your nerve.
-The test identifies nerve damage.
+A nerve conduction velocity test measures how fast electrical impulses move through your nerves.
+The test is sued to identify nerve damage.

 A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
 It is used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
 PET scans may also be used to see how well the treatment of certain diseases is working.